Preview Environments

 - mvn -Dmaven.repo.local=/codefresh/volume/m2_repository verify -Dserver.host=https://kostis.sales-dev.codefresh.io/${{CF_BRANCH_TAG_NORMALIZED}}/ -Dserver.port=443

-The end result of the pipeline is a deployment on the path that has the same name as the pull request branch.
-For
+The end result of the pipeline is a deployment to the path that has the same name as the PR branch.
+For example, if my branch is named demo, then a demo namespace is created on the cluster and the application is exposed on the /demo/ context:

-The environment is also mentioned as a comment in the Pull Request UI in Github:
+The environment is also mentioned as a comment in the PR UI in GitHub:

-As explained it the previous guide for Pull Requests, we want to make this pipeline applicable only to PR open event and PR sync events (which capture commits that happen on an existing pull request).
+As explained in Pull Requests and branches guide, we want to make this pipeline applicable only to a PR-open event and PR-sync events that capture commits on an existing pull request.

-Therefore you need to setup your triggers with the same checkboxes shown in the picture above.
+Therefore, you need to set up your Git triggers with the same options selected as shown in the picture above.

 Cleaning up temporary environments

-Creating temporary environments is very convenient for developers but can be very costly for your infrastructure if you use a cloud provider for your cluster.
-For cost reasons and better resource utilization it is best if temporary environments are destroyed if they are no longer used.
+Creating temporary environments is very convenient for developers, but can be very costly for your infrastructure if you use a cloud provider for your cluster.
+For cost reasons and better resource utilization, it is best to destroy temporary environments that are no longer used.

-While you can run a batch job, that automatically deletes old temporary environments, the optimal approach is to delete them as soon as the respective Pull Request is closed.
+While you can run a batch job that automatically deletes old temporary environments, the optimal approach is to delete them as soon as the respective PR is closed.

 We can do that with a very simple pipeline that has only one step: